marcotuliomrt/Kuka-target-tracking/README.md

 # **1. Preparation of the environment: PC communicating with KUKA**
 <br>

-### Environments referenced thoughout this doocument:
+### Environments referenced thoughout this document:
 - Client: your pc, any computer
 - Windows KUKA: Windows running on Kuka's PC (KR C4 controller), that can be acceced by the smartpad
 - HMI KUKA: the software / HMI that appears on the smartpad when you turn on the kuka, it is simply an application running on KUKA Windows, 'it is possible to minimize it and keep the windows 7 screen on the smart pad (in settings)